momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 Strafing is the most common focus for maps.
 Strafing can come in the form of long jumps and taking indirect lines.
 **Airstrafing** works in the same way as in the Bhop and Surf gamemodes; using a strafe key (A or D) while guiding the mouse off in that direction causes the player to receive more speed.
 A **Prestrafe** is a tehcnique that has been patch out of counterstrike since CSGO but has been re-added for the Climb gamemode.
 While on the ground, players hold **both** the W and strafe keys and guide the mouse into the direction they are moving, right for W+D and left for W+A. Perfoming a prestrafe correctly while let you gain speed on the ground.
 Gaining speed before the jump and while in the air lets you travel futher.
 This is called a **Long Jump**.
 There are 2 other forms of longjump in 1.6 that are more advanced, [Count Jumps](https://kz-rush.com/en/page/countjump-physics) and [High Jumps](https://kz-rush.com/page/highjump-physics).
-Note that since strafing on ground and in the air causes the player to deviate from their intended destination (assuming it is straight in front of them), prestrafing is usually done only before jumps rather than constantly, and long jumps typically incoroporate multiple left and right airstrafes into a jump which counteract eachother and keep the player close to a straight line.
+Note that since Airstrafing causes the player to deviate from their intended destination (assuming it is straight in front of them), Long Jumps typically incoroporate multiple left and right Airstrafes into a jump which counteract each other and keep the player close to a straight line.
+These multiple starfes in opposite directions gives the apperance of a "flicky" or "jittery" Airstrafe but a lot of practices goes into syncing the A and D keys with quick but smooth mouse movements.

 Sometimes you may not be able to take a direct line due to an obstruction.
 The 2 most common forms of this is rounding a corner (often without being able to see the next platform) and 2 platforms separated by a thin wall.